GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Use Cases

 \subsection{Learning Different GNN Tasks}

 After understanding message passing and its implementation across GNN variants, Alice is eager to explore how GNNs solve various tasks in real data.
 In \name, Alice uses the control panel to switch between three common GNN tasks: graph classification, link prediction, and node classification.
-The matrix view enables Alice to examine the outputs of all layers at the same time (\autoref{fig:matrix-view}.a).
 She notices that the first several layers of GNNs for these tasks are very similar.
 Each layer updates the graph node features by learning from its neighbors.

 Alice observes the main differences occur in the final one or two layers for task-specific processing (\autoref{fig:task}).
 In graph classification (a), a global pooling layer aggregates all node features of the graph and outputs a single feature, which is used to generate the graph classification via an MLP layer.
-Alice hovers over this layer to see the detailed computation: an element-wise average across dimensions (\autoref{fig:math-linking}.b).
-In node classification (b), an MLP layer is applied to each node feature to generate predictions.
-In edge prediction (c), the features of the two nodes involved in the predicted edge are fed into a prediction layer that outputs a prediction score.
-Alice clicks on the prediction layer and sees a dot product of the two node features used (C1).
+Alice hovers over this layer to see the detailed computation: an element-wise average across dimensions.
+In node classification (\autoref{fig:task}.b), an MLP layer is applied to each node feature to generate predictions.
+In edge prediction (\autoref{fig:task}.c), the features of the two nodes involved in the predicted edge are fed into a prediction layer that outputs a prediction score.
+Alice clicks on the prediction layer and sees a dot product of the two node features used (\autoref{fig:task}.C1).

-Alice also observes the representation power of GNNs by directly modifying the input data and seeing how a GNN updates the node features layer by layer to generate an accurate prediction.